Qronikarz/TagsResearch/components/firefox.md

 Qronikarz(GitHub),

 [^1]: Firefox stores tags in bookmarks in it's own format (either HTML or JSON) which shouldn't require any file system specific features.
+[^2]: Firefox displays a star when you open a website that is already bookmarked, but you can create duplicates by copying it in bookmarks window/panel.
+It also doesn't recognize ? and # parameters as the same website which means that when you change a chapter on the same page, firefox will not show that it is already saved.